How to Clean Dentures to Prevent Infection (Complete System)

 Step 6 — Avoid Sleeping With Dentures

-This is one of the most effective infection-prevention steps.
+Removing dentures overnight is one of the most effective ways to prevent denture infections.

 Conclusion